Abhish-akp/UnderWater-Image-Enhancement-/README.md

 enhance_image(input_image, output_image)
 ```

-## Examples

 ## Contributing

 We welcome contributions to the Underwater Image Enhancement project!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-Please follow the [contribution guidelines](CONTRIBUTING.md).
 ---

 Feel free to customize this README file according to your project's specific requirements and details.